top of page

 Tradition: 13 agents approached, 1 rejection, 12 SSWGI.

-First begging letter to one agent - author of my favourite rejection email - sent out today.
+First begging letter to one agent - author of my favourite rejection email - sent out today, for "Tradition".
 I aim to send out 20 letters.
 Let's see if we get lucky this time.
 Failing that, let's see who sends the most encouraging rejection.
 The score thus:

 Tradition: one agent approached, I'm having a beer.